Calder’s International Monuments

 Of late Calder has turned toward monumentality and all of the massive problems this provides him.
 There has been a great deal of monumental sculpture set up in this world—at tremendous pain.
 Most of it turned out to be mediocre beyond belief because it was “monumental.”
 The low-priced chiseling hand, the tiring back muscles and finally the easily satisfied artisan’s eye faltered, leaving us coarse, often flatulent replicas of fine smaller works.
 With Calder this is not true; in fact this newly mastered size often imparts an added vitality and force not to be found in the small maquette or even its intermediate-stage development.
 Too, a grandeur is becoming even more apparent in each succeeding piece.

-It is worth nothing that the same extraordinary ingenuity which now marks the conception and creation of these monumental pieces has been characteristic of Calder almost from early childhood.
+It is worth noting that the same extraordinary ingenuity which now marks the conception and creation of these monumental pieces has been characteristic of Calder almost from early childhood.
 I suppose that nowhere in the entire stream of art, from Paleolithic man’s solid stone sex symbols through Rodin, Maillol and Matisse’s “solids” (for like “mobiles” and “stabiles” it is the only word one can apply to them), has one man, single-handed, in the span of half a lifetime, created, full-blown, an entirely new concept of sculpture.
 This is genius at its best.

 Normally, an artist has learned laboriously from his heritage and his immediate predecessors and then slightly altered these gifts.
 But not Calder.
 He fought off his father’s solid teaching, admonishments and deprecatory remarks and brought forth his entirely new concept of sculpture.